groverus/Systems-Puzzle-Weblogs/README.md

 More details about the weblogs can be found [here.](http://ita.ee.lbl.gov/html/contrib/Calgary-HTTP.html)

-When processing these logs, we extract whether it was a GET request and we use the HTTP staus code to determine whether the request was succesful.
+When processing these logs, we extract whether it was a GET request and we use the HTTP staus code to determine whether the request was successful.
 Look at the [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) for an overview over all status codes.
-For the purpose of this challenge, a request is considered succesful if it returns a status code of the form 2XX.
+For the purpose of this challenge, a request is considered successful if it returns a status code of the form 2XX.
 # Assignments

 The challenge consists of the following parts:

-- **Correct the bugs to have the basic features working** - The weblogs should get processed, the results should be stored in the database and the webapp should display the rate of failed GET requests
+- **Correct the bugs to have the basic features working** - The weblogs should get processed, the results should be stored in the database and the webapp should display the rate of successful GET requests
 - **Extend the functionality:** The data scientists suspect that local GET requests behave differently than remote GET requests.
-To help them investigate their suspicion, modify the platform so that it determines and displayes the rate of failed GET requests for local and remote requests separately
+To help them investigate their suspicion, modify the platform so that it determines and displayes the rate of successful GET requests for local and remote requests separately

 Once you've corrected the bugs and have the basic features working, commit the functional codebase to a new repo following the instructions below.
 As you debug the system, you should keep track of your thought process and what steps you took to solve the puzzle.